coder-nian/socratiq-ai/README.md

 * **Chat:** Type your question or DSA concept into the chat box.
 * **Code Evaluation:** Enter your Python code snippet into the code box.
 The AI will analyze your code and provide explanations and debugging suggestions.
-* **Problem Sets:** Select "Tasks" from the menu to access the Problem Set Generator.
-Choose a DSA topic and difficulty level to create personalized practice problems.
+* **Problem Sets:** Pass the DSA topic to the Problem Set Generator, and it will generate personalized practice problems based on the topic and difficulty level.

 ### Additional Notes: